"Come here, honey!" by Yuliya Litvinova. I discovered this while penning "Mom Died".

 TABLE READ: A 1st reading was held in April 2019.
 Actors were: Randy Frank, Christina Harris, Scott Harris, Sean Russel Herman, Katherine LaVictoire, Monte Light, Sarah Nicklin, Julia Parker, Candis Phlegm and Suzanne Voss.

-CIRCULATION: The piece is currently out to several producers.
+NEWS: The piece is currently in development

 SCREAMFEST FEEDBACK: "I love the premise.
 Definitely like all the zombie action, and it comes at the midpoint, after we have had time to get to know Peter and his relationship with his family, which is great.
 The structure of the script is definitely very well-crafted."